College of Science and Health

 Commitment to Animal Welfare: Benedictine University has a strong commitment to animal welfare, and this ethos is reflected in the pre-veterinary program.
 Students are encouraged to develop a deep understanding of animal ethics and responsible animal care practices.

-Diverse Veterinary Community: Benedictine University is located in the Chicago metropolitan area, which is home to a vibrant and diverse veterinary community.
+Diverse Veterinary Community: Benedictine University is located in the Chicago metropolitan area, home to a vibrant and diverse veterinary community.
 Students have access to a wide range of opportunities to network with veterinarians, animal care professionals, and potential employers.

-In addition to these reasons, Benedictine University’s pre-veterinary program is also unique in its emphasis on holistic development.
+Benedictine University’s pre-veterinary program is also unique in its emphasis on holistic development.
 The program encourages students to explore their passions outside of the classroom, whether through extracurricular activities, community service, or leadership opportunities.
 This well-rounded approach to education helps students develop the skills and attributes they need to become successful and compassionate veterinarians.

 What Should My Major Be?